Harmonix Finance

 What is Harmonix?

 Harmonix is a yield infrastructure protocol built natively on Hyperliquid.
-It captures real economic activity — perpetual funding rates, lending yields, and ecosystem incentives across HyperCore and HyperEVM — and distributes that yield through a suite of yield-bearing tokens: haUSDC, haUSDH, haUSDT, haHYPE, and hakHYPE.
+It captures real economic activity — perpetual funding rates, lending yields, and ecosystem incentives across HyperCore and HyperEVM — and distributes that yield through a suite of yield-bearing tokens: haUSDC, haHYPE, and hakHYPE.

 The design goal is straightforward: reuse the same unit of capital across multiple yield sources, price risk from real executable activity rather than static assumptions, and route protocol cashflows back to users in a transparent, programmatic way.